This page was last updated 13-February-2018

 University of Suffolk in partnership with U3A in Suffolk

-Since 1 August 2016, University Campus Suffolk has become an independent university, the University of Suffolk.
-The University and U3A in Suffolk have committed to to work together to promote lifelong learning.
+The University of Suffolk and U3A in Suffolk have committed to work together to promote lifelong learning.
 University of Suffolk will help U3A to continue to deliver excellent learning opportunities for their members, and will host an annual joint lecture which will be of interest to the whole community.
 In addition, the University has announced that they will welcome U3A members in various ways, including: access to online academic journals; academic collaborations; and sports and fitness classes.
 Read on …

 Derek Barbanell honoured at AGM